Andrew Moffat: Teaching career

 Early in his career Moffat worked with challenging youths in the West Midlands including those involved in gang culture.
 He worked as a teacher and schools advisor in several schools before becoming an assistant head teacher at a Birmingham primary school, Chilwell Croft Academy in 2009.
 Moffat was also responsible for training primary school teachers on how to manage homophobic bullying, using resources, some of which he had written while a teacher, including Challenging Homophobia In Primary Schools: An early years resource (2007), later published as Challenging Homophobia In Primary Schools (CHIPS) (2012).

 While teaching a series of lessons about tolerance for people of different sexual orientations in 2014, the school received a complaint from a "Christian parent" objecting to the material and content of the lessons.
 There followed a meeting with 40 parents, mostly Christian and Muslim, at which some parents reportedly complained they were not happy that their children "learn that it's OK to be gay".
 As a result of the meeting, Moffat resigned.
 In a statement, the school said, "The...objections were primarily voiced by those whose own religion took an opposing stance to homosexuality."
 Moffat has stated that the objections surfaced after he came out publicly as gay in a school assembly.

 Shortly after, he took a position at another primary school, Parkfield Community School, an academy also in the Birmingham area, as a Personal Social Health Education (PSHE) teacher and assistant head teacher.
 It was at Parkfield where he first implemented his No Outsiders programme on inclusivity and tolerance for children in primary schools.
 The programme does not address sex or sex education.

 Following the Charlie Hebdo terrorist attack, and in response to his school children's questions, Moffat put together online resources for teachers covering terrorism and hate crime, particularly concerning refugees.

 In 2016, Parkfield School, where he was at the time assistant head teacher, was rated as "outstanding" by Ofsted, and particular mention given to "the provision for pupils' spiritual, moral, social and cultural development is a strength and permeates the school's work.
 This is an inclusive school that celebrates diversity."
 Moffat also has responsibility for pastoral care of pupils and teachers within the school.

 In 2017 Moffat was given an MBE "for services to equality and diversity in education".

 In June 2019, Moffat, along with seven other prominent school leaders, presented a parliamentary briefing on behalf of the National Association of Head Teachers, entitled Relationships Education, Relationships and Sex Education (RSE) and Health Education.
 The presentation in Westminster and accompanying document advised parliament on current policy, and asked for clarity and support in providing education around the Equality Act 2010's protected characteristics.

 The same year, Moffat was a finalist for the Global Teacher Prize from the Varkey Foundation.

-He has also went on to work with Many different schools.